Q: Who is allowed to live at The House at Cornell Tech?

 Q: Are visitors and guests allowed?

 A: Visitors are allowed per the security procedures for the building.
-Overnight guests are allowed for not more than three (3) consecutive nights in a seven (7) day period, if it is not inconvenient for apartment mates or those on your floor.
+Overnight guests are allowed for not more than five (5) consecutive nights in a seven (7) day period, if it is not inconvenient for apartment mates or those on your floor.
+Approval of longer-term guests (family, partners, etc.) may be requested through management office procedures.
 Guests must check in at the security desk, observe all building and University rules and regulations, and you are responsible for their behavior or any damages.
+Residents may not rent their apartment to visitors as this is in violation of license agreements and NYC regulations.

 Q: Can I tour the building or see a model apartment before applying or accepting my housing?

-A: The House at Cornell Tech is currently under construction!
-It will be complete and open for the 2017/2018 academic year.
-At this moment, we do not have model apartments available for viewing, however there is a virtual model apartment tour on the Residences page of this website.
-There are also a number of renderings and floorplans located on the Residences page that should provide a sense of the residential experience.
+A: There is a virtual model apartment tour on the Residences page of this website.
+Students attending the admitted students event in March will be able to participate in scheduled guided tours of select model apartments.
+There are also photos and floor plans located on the Residences page that should provide a sense of the residential experience.

 Q: When can I apply for housing?